williamlines/bank-tech-test/README.md

 ```
 jest --coverage
 ```

-# Testing components
+## Testing components

 - To run the tests for only the Action class, run

 ```
 jest app/accountActions/Action.test.js
 ```

--To run the tests for only the ClientAccount class, run
+- To run the tests for only the ClientAccount class, run

 ```
 jest app/ClientAccount.test.js
 ```

+# Notes

+Including with this repository in the /docs file is bank.png, the drawio diagram used to plan the structure of the project.
+As the project evolved the class structure has shrunk to combine the classes 'Withdrawal' and 'Deposition' into one class, 'Action'.